DIY 3D Printing

 Step 02:

-These presets are tested by TechLab and we feel they work well for the Dremel 3D45s available.
+This preset was tested by TechLab and we feel it works well for the Prusa MK4Ss available.

 Some prints may need supports or additional adhesion methods when printing.
 There is a checkbox and drop-down menu for these respective settings.
 Choose them as is appropriate for your specific print.